fateemaazaahraae/ft_transcendence-42/ReadMe.md

 * Handle collision

-I am thinking next maybe I should apply the ccd alg like I did in local game
+I am thinking next maybe I should apply the ccd alg like I did in local game Ok so after making the logic (when ball hit a paddle bounce if paddle hit wall change score if someone wins...)

+### Now It's time to create a database 🫤